Skip advert

 Advertisement - Article continues below

 Some cars may use a blue temperature warning light as well.
-This light means that your engine is cold, so it should only appear when you are starting your car after it has been sitting for a while.
-The blue light isn’t one to worry about but it’s advisable not to push your engine too hard until it has disappeared.
+This light means that your engine is cold, so it should only appear when you start your car after it has been sitting for a while.
+The blue light isn’t one to worry about, but it’s advisable not to push your engine too hard until it has disappeared.

 Low-fuel warning light